Section 1, 3:35-4:50 MW, Professor Paehler

-"The Enlightenment" - This section focuses on the 18th-century movement known as the Enlightenment, which applied a critical spirit and the methods of science to understand the laws governing humans in society.
-We will explore Enlightenment thinking on religion, human nature, economics, gender, society and politic to highlight the movement's profound impact on modern life.
-Although the instructor's focus will be on Europe, students may write their research papers on a topic related to the American Enlightenment.
+"The Enlightenment" - This section focuses on the 18th-century m movement known as the Enlightenment, which applied a critical spirit and the methods of science to understand the laws governing humans in society.
+We will explore enlightenment thinking on religion, human nature, economics, gender, society and politic to highlight the m movement's profound impact on modern life.
+Although the instructor's specialty is in European history, students may write their research papers on a topic related to the American Enlightenment.

 “The U.S. Civil War” – Focusing on the war years, 1861-1865, students will formulate a research project concerning the conflict.
 As background for your individual research, we will explore a variety of questions and historical arguments, including a look at the war and its effect on Bloomington, IL.

 “Roman Writers” - This course explores the various genres and styles in Roman writing from the end of the Republic through Late Antiquity and the early Middle Ages (the first century BC to the sixth century AD).
 We read a range of documents, including personal correspondence, military accounts, romances, and histories.
 We also read secondary articles addressing these sources to practice analyzing and criticizing scholarly arguments.
 In class we focus on interpreting primary sources and formulating an argument based on original research.
 Discussions and assignments prepare students for writing a substantial research paper.
 The papers may address topics proposed in class, or any topic on an ancient or medieval subject outside the parameters of the course.

 Section 1, 11-12:15 MW, Professor Topdar